Selling Land to Developers

 When to involve a real estate attorney

 Engage a qualified real estate attorney from the absolute outset—before you sign a letter of intent or any other preliminary document.
-Their role is to protect your interests at every stage.
+Their role is to protect your interests at every stage: reviewing and negotiating the PSA, conducting title examination, resolving any title defects, ensuring proper deed preparation, and managing the closing process.

 Benefits of specialized legal representation